Mogan-ram/01.Calculator/README.markdown

    - Click the number buttons (0-9) and operator buttons (+, -, *, /, %) to build an expression in the input field.
    - Example: To calculate `5 + 3`, click `5`, `+`, `3`, then `=`.
 2. **Calculate Result**:
    - Press the `=` button to evaluate the expression.
-The result appears below the input field.
+The result appears in the input field.
 3. **Clear Input**:
-   - Use `AC` to reset the entire input and result.
+   - Use `AC` to reset the entire input.
    - Use `C` to delete the last character entered.
 4. **Error Handling**:
-   - If an invalid expression is entered (e.g., `5/0` or `5++3`), the calculator displays "Check your input" or "Not valid".
+   - Invalid expressions (e.g., `5/0` or `5++3`) display error messages like "Error: Division by zero" or "Not valid" in the input field.

 ### Project Structure
 ```